presztak/incus/doc/api-extensions.md

 This adds support for overriding both configuration and devices during backup import by using the `X-Incus-config` and `X-Incus-devices` HTTP headers.

+## `storage_logs_volume`

+This introduces a new configuration key `storage.logs_volume` to allow for a storage volume on an existing pool be used for storing the log files.